BryanSchuetz/dai/who-we-are/europe-solutions.md

 **Digital for Development**

 DAI’s Center for Digital Acceleration (CDA) is driving positive change across emerging markets through the design and deployment of innovative, user-centered digital tools.
-Since 2000, DAI’s digital team has worked in 70 countries, providing advisory services, product development, insights, and research to public and private sector clients including DEVCO, GIZ, the U.K Department for International Development (DFID), the U.S. Agency for International Development (USAID), and GSMA.
+Since 2000, DAI’s digital team has worked in 70 countries, providing advisory services, product development, insights, and research to public and private sector clients including DEVCO, NEAR, GIZ, the U.K Department for International Development (DFID), the U.S. Agency for International Development (USAID), and GSMA.

 <a href="/our-work/solutions/digital-acceleration" class="primary-block--button">Read More<svg class="redirect" viewBox="0 0 36 70" preserveAspectRatio="xMinYMax meet"><use xlink:href="#redirect"></use></svg></a>